jortizsi/Metrics-for-Measuring-the-Quality-of-Unstructured-Data/README.md

 ## Metrics for Measuring the Quality of Unstructured Data

 This is the repository for the thesis work _Metrics for Measuring the Quality of Unstructured Data_.
 The work presents a review of past literature to discuss the use of classifiers as data-driven quality-metrics.
 We also train and evaluate for illustration Python implementations of automatic data quality metrics for text data using the SEAHORSE dataset.
+The driving principle consists of discriminating a satisfactory quality class.

 To evaluate this metrics implemented with classifiers, it proves relevant the probabilistic interpretation of ROC-AUC as the probability of a satisfactory-quality instance to get a higher score than a defective instance.
 This trained automatic-metrics should comply the property of calibration.